pastthepixels/proton/README.md

 ...and, right now, is only developed for the web.

 # To-Do
-1. [ ] Move ProtonJS to MapScript
+1. [.]
+Move ProtonJS to MapScript
-    - The goal is to create an engine written in MapScript (a work-in-progress scripting language like JavaScript designed specifically for game development) which functions in a way that we can just make MapScript interpreters for different programming languages and update Proton as a whole from one file.
+    - The goal is to create an engine written in MapScript (a work-in-progress scripting language based on JavaScript but designed specifically for game development) which functions in a way that we can just make MapScript interpreters for different programming languages and update Proton as a whole from one file.
 2. [ ] Create examples for ProtonJS/Proton

 # How can I use Proton?